ndleah/python-mini-project/Drink_Water_Reminder/README.md

 ## 🚀  How to run

-First install dependency using `pip`
+First, install dependency using `pip`
 ```bash
 pip install plyer
 ```
-Now for running the script direct to the folder where your script is located and run the following command:
+Now to run the script directly to the folder where your script is located run the following command:
 ```bash
 python reminder.py
 ```